 - Use typography to set a tone to your infographic.

 We all know what memes are.
 These images accompanied by humorous captions are perfect for visual learners who help your content go viral.

 The psychology behind memes is simple: they lump cultural entities, neglecting the variety of mental representations, which makes them easy to understand.
 Memes demonstrate how the human mind represents concepts, images, and emotions.
 It’s a universal form of communication, spreading ideas and behavior throughout a culture.

 Videos are not the cheapest type of visual content, but they are extremely effective.
 A study from Moz showed posts with videos got about 300% more backlinks.
-Another one from EyeView illustrated how including video content to landing pages increased conversion by 86%.
+According to a survey by MarketingLand, 71% of respondents say video conversion rates outperform other marketing content.

 What does make people “eat” videos?

 Suspense, instantaneousness, and FOMO run the show when it comes to live videos.
 Also, videos evoke stimuli such as self-identification, passion, and connectedness with what happens on the screen.
 It’s easier for us to become emotionally attached to something we watch rather than read.